HBLL-Collection-Development/omeka-s-any-cloud/README.md

 1. No migration from one cloud/filesystem to another.
 Pick one or manually transfer things if you decide to change services.
 2. The Rackspace Files adapter currently relies on an outdated version of the Guzzle package which causes problems authenticating to the service.
 See [this forum posting](https://community.rackspace.com/products/f/dedicated-hybrid-hosting-forum/8674/rackspace-public-cloud-php-opencloud-sdk-errors-due-to-outdated-certificate-authority-list/14415) for the solution which involves downloading an updated security certificate and placing it in the correct directory in the `vendor` directory.
 There are several issues requesting a fix but I don't know when those will be resolved.
 Until then, the instructions in that forum work well:
    1. Download the updated certificate authority file here: <https://curl.haxx.se/ca/cacert.pem>
-   2. Replace Guzzle's certificate authority file with the updated one.
+   2. Replace Guzzle’s certificate authority file with the updated one.
 It is located at: `/path/to/omeka/modules/AnyCloud/vendor/guzzle/guzzle/src/Guzzle/Http/Resources/cacert.pem`
 3. There is also an authentication issue with Rackspace Files if you use Multi-Factor Authentication (MFA).
 MFA must be disabled on your account for this adapter to work.
 Hopefully both of these issues are addressed soon.

 ## Warning